-Some who are new to veganism are looking for ways to make their meals tastier – and a way to do that is to use herbs and spices, many of which also have a variety of health benefits.
+Some who are new to veganism are looking for ways to make their meals tastier – and a way to do that is to use herbs and spices.
 But buying fresh cut herbs can be expensive, and waste is high.
 There is, of course, a cheaper way, and that is to grow your own herbs from seed.
 We have already looked at growing your own vegan superfoods, but starting from scratch with seeds can be even more rewarding.

 Growing your own herbs from seed can be very satisfying, not to say fun.
 The satisfaction of being able to say “I grew that” as you serve it up for dinner is hard to match, not to mention it’s a great way to save money compared to both buying seedlings at the nursery or cut herbs from the supermarket.
 Needless to say, a little background knowledge and reading up on the basics is going to drastically increase your chances of success.